joelkoz/omni-schema/README.md

 }, 'Address');

-// ContactSchema is a collection named "Contacts" that inherits properties from the PersonSchema const ContactSchema = OmniSchema.compile({
+// ContactSchema is a collection named "Contacts" that inherits/extends the properties of PersonSchema const ContactSchema = OmniSchema.compile({
                           phone: [{ type: 'Phone' }], // Define an array of something by wrapping it in brackets
                           email: { type: 'Email', db: { unique: true} },